Ice Rink Piné

 Ice Rink Piné (Italian: Stadio del ghiaccio di Piné) is a speed skating oval and training facility located in Miola, Baselga di Piné, Italy.

-The facility hosts the Italian national speed skating team, and is one of the venues of the 2026 Winter Olympics in Milan-Cortina d'Ampezzo.
+The facility hosts the Italian national speed skating team.

 History

 The construction of the ice rink began in 1984 and was completed the following year.
 The official opening took place in January 1986 during an international ice speed skating competition.

 The Piné ice rink hosted the speed skating and curling competitions of the XXVI Winter Universiade of Trentino 2013 and the Junior Speed Skating World Championships in February 2019.

 Among the local skaters who grew up on the Piné oval are Roberto Sighel (first Italian winner of a world title) and Matteo Anesi (gold medal in team pursuit at the 2006 Winter Olympics in Turin).

-The facility will host the XXV Winter Olympics of Milan-Cortina d'Ampezzo 2026.
-To this end, the oval will be subject to a radical redevelopment that will lead to the construction of a total coverage of the oval, with capacity to accommodate up to 5,000 spectators (3,000 people on the permanent stands and 2,000 people on the grandstands temponranee).
-The works, which will start in June 2021 and will end in October 2024, have an estimated cost of about 36,000000 USD.
-Located on the Piné plateau at an altitude of 1030 m above sea level, it will be the highest oval in Europe, giving Olympic athletes the opportunity to conquer new records of speed on ice.
+The facility was slated to host the 2026 Winter Olympics.
+As originally planned, the oval would be subject to a radical redevelopment that would have led to the construction of a total coverage of the oval, with capacity to accommodate up to 5,000 spectators (3,000 people on the permanent stands and 2,000 people in temporary seating).
+However, in 2023 after cost overruns, the International Olympic Committee and Organizing Committee decided to move the events to Fiera Milano in Rho.